 Annuities are a long-term contract you purchase from an insurance company to help you accumulate assets for retirement.
 They offer several ways to generate income, including systematic withdrawal and annuitization; annuitization is offered at no additional cost.
 If you take withdrawals before you're age 59½, you may have to pay a 10% early withdrawal federal tax penalty in addition to ordinary income taxes.
 Withdrawals may trigger early surrender charges.

-Guarantees and protections are subject to the claims-paying ability of Nationwide Life and Annuity Insurance Company.
+Guarantees and protections are subject to the claims-paying ability of the issuing insurance company.

 A fixed indexed annuity offers returns based on the changes in a securities index, such as the S&P 500® Composite Stock Price Index.
 Indexed annuity contracts also offer a specified minimum which the contract value will not fall below, regardless of index performance.
 After a period of time, the insurance company will make payments to you under the terms of your contract.
 A fixed indexed annuity is not a stock market investment and does not directly participate in any stock or equity investment.
 It may be appropriate for individuals who want guaranteed interest rates and the potential for lifetime income.
 Lifetime income may be provided through annuitization at no additional cost.

-Nationwide Clear Horizon Index Annuity is for clients who desire a measure of protection for their money without losing the ability to benefit from gains in the market.
+Nationwide Clear Horizon Fixed Indexed Annuity is for clients who desire a measure of protection for their money without losing the ability to benefit from gains in the market.